What Is Spirulina?

-Spirulina is a blue-green alga.
-It is consumed by both animals and humans.
+Spirulina is a blue-green alga that is consumed by both animals and humans.
 There are two different species of spirulina.
 It is used as fodder in aquaculture and poultry.
 It is considered a superfood as it has immense nutritional value.
 In old age, it was used as a medicine and can potentially treat eye problems, maintain oral health, and maintain weight and blood glucose levels.

-It lives at a pH of about 8.5 and at a temperature of 30- degrees celsius.
+It lives at a pH of about 8.5 and a temperature of 30 degrees Celsius.

 The cells of the algae do not have tough and fibrous walls.

-Spirulina is supplied as powder and tablet form.
+Spirulina is supplied in powder and tablet form.
 It is available in pharmacies, hospitals, and other health centers.
 Spirulina can be added to the diet in different forms.

-Add it to milk or water, and it changes to a green color drink.
+Add it to milk or water, which changes to a green drink.

-Consume them by sprinkling it on soups and salads.
+Consume it by sprinkling them on soups and salads.

-Mix a small spoon along with the fruits and vegetables.
+Mix a small spoon with fruits and vegetables.

 Add it to health drinks.

-Spirulina is an ideal dye for sweets, chocolate, candies, and ice-creams.
+Spirulina is an ideal dye for sweets, chocolates, candies, and ice creams.

 It has anti-viral, anti-cancer, and antioxidant properties.

-It has immuno-modulating properties and the ability to modify the gene according to different immune reactions.
+It has immuno-modulating properties and can modify the gene according to different immune reactions.